thebasitguy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - Adds execution permission to the owner, the group owner and the other users, to the file hello.
 8-James_Bond - Sets some permissions to the file hello.
 9-John_Doe - Sets the mode of the file hello to.
+10-mirror_permissions - Sets the mode of the file hello the same as olleh’s mode.